Scientific Apprenticeship Conference

 Building a Sustainable Technical Pipeline: Apprenticeships in Research

-We would like to invite you to join us at our Scientific Apprenticeship Conference.
-This event will be held on 15th May 2025 at the Wellcome Collection, Euston, London NW1 2BE.
+We are delighted to host this event, bringing together representatives from various organisations who work closely with science apprentices.
+The conference will be held on 15th of May 2025 at the Wellcome Collection, Euston, London NW1 2BE.

 The conference has three main aims: